Who is who - the ESCG board

 Get to Know the Faces behind ESCG - European Society of Comparative Gastroenterology

-Our board consists of volunteer ECVIM-CA Diplomates with an interest in gastroenterology.
+Our board consists of volunteers (ECVIM-CA Diplomates and specialists) with an interest in gastroenterology.

 At the moment - as per the 2022 AGM that was held in Gothenburg - the board is composed of:

 Past- president: Dr. Linda Toresson (since 2022, president from 2020-2022)